-At the stage of initial arrival in the estuary from the sea, glass eels are still almost completely transparent with no external pigmentation except a small rosette of pigment present around the top of the cranium (Strubberg., 1913; Arai., 2015).
-Ideally, glass eels carry out their migration into estuaries and then into fresh water (Dekker., 2002).
-Progressively, pigmentation darkens as the glass eels actively swim upstream transitioning into elvers, four to eight months after hatching to grow in fresh water habitats (Dekker., 2002; Harrison et al., 2014).
+At the stage of initial arrival in the estuary from the sea, glass eels are still almost completely transparent with no external pigmentation except a small rosette of pigment present around the top of the cranium (Strubberg, 1913; Arai, 2015).
+Ideally, glass eels carry out their migration into estuaries and then into fresh water (Dekker, 2002).
+Progressively, pigmentation darkens as the glass eels actively swim upstream transitioning into elvers, four to eight months after hatching to grow in fresh water habitats (Dekker, 2002; Harrison et al., 2014).
 After ascending upstream further into freshwater as elvers, the subsequent growing phase is termed as yellow eel (immature) which lives in freshwater habitats (Harrison et al., 2014).
-The timespan of this stage spans from a minimum of 7 years to a maximum of 50 years depending on factors such as species, sex, and geographic location (Hanzen., 2020).
+The timespan of this stage spans from a minimum of 7 years to a maximum of 50 years depending on factors such as species, sex, and geographic location (Hanzen, 2020).
 The subsequent life stage from yellow eel is referred to as the silver eel.
-During the metamorphosis of yellow eels to silver eels, the ventral side of the body becomes more, whiter and reflective, their gonads develop and their eyes increase in diameter by approximately 50 %.
+During the metamorphosis of yellow eels to silver eels, the ventral side of the body becomes more whiter and reflective, their gonads develop and their eyes increase in diameter by approximately 50 %.
 This metamorphosis coincides with the initiation of their downstream migration towards the marine habitat, where they ultimately reach the spawning grounds and subsequently die (Harrison et al.,2014; Arai.,2015).
 However, the silver eel migration period is one of the life stages that is still poorly understood (Harrison et al.,2014).

 Oceanic Migration and Spawning of Anguillid Eels

-Temperate anguillid eels are characterized by clearly defined, spawning and recruiting seasons (Tsukamoto., 2009; Robinet et al., 2003; Arai and Siti., 2016).
+Temperate anguillid eels are characterized by clearly defined, spawning and recruiting seasons (Tsukamoto, 2009; Robinet et al., 2003; Arai and Siti, 2016).
 The spawning migration of temperate eels generally occurs during autumn months between August and December in the Northern Hemisphere and between February and May in the Southern Hemisphere, except in a case of the prolonged downstream migration activity between April and December with high temporal variation in the European eel in north eastern Germany (Tsukamoto.,2009; Arai and Siti.,2016).
 According to molecular phylogeny, tropical eels are considered to be the most basal species known to radiate out from the tropics to colonize temperate regions (Arai and Siti.,2016).